Hoe (food): Blanched

 Sukhoe (숙회) is a blanched fish, seafood, meat, or vegetable dish.
 Ganghoe (강회) is a dish of rolled and tied ribbons made with blanched vegetables such as water dropworts and scallions.

+Mulhoe

+Mulhoe (물회) is a dish made by mixing chopped freshly caught fish or squid with seasoning such as green onions, garlic, and chili powder and pouring water on them.
+It is considered a summer delicacy.
+Fishermen created this dish so they could have a simple meal while they were on board.
+It began to be sold commercially in the 1960s.

+The dish differs by region.
+In Gangwon Province, squid mulhoe is consumed and vinegar is added.
+Gochujang is the main seasoning in Gangwon Province and North Gyeongsang Province while doenjang is used in South Gyeongsang Province and Jeju Island.

 Khe

 There is a variant of the dish in Sakhalin Korean cuisine called khe.
 One reported version of the dish served in the Uzbek Korean restaurant Cafe Lily in New York City used catfish that was cured in vinegar, then seasoned.'

 Preparation

 Hwareo-hoe (활어회) is prepared by filleting freshly killed fish, while seoneo-hoe (선어회) is made with aged fish in a similar way as Japanese sashimi: removing the blood and innards and aging the fish at a certain temperature before filleting.
 Fish or seafood hoe is often served with gochujang-based dipping sauces, such as cho-gochujang (chili paste mixed with vinegar) and ssamjang (chili paste mixed with soybean paste).
 Hoe is often eaten wrapped in ssam (wrap) vegetables, such as lettuce and perilla leaves.
 After eating hoe at a restaurant, maeun-tang (spicy fish stew) made with the bones, head, and the remaining meat of the fish, can be served as an add-on dish.